26 Remarkable Places For Solo Travel

 11. Reykjavik, Iceland

-The center of culture and life of the Icelandic people is a necessary place for any traveler’s bucket list.
+The center of culture and life of the Icelandic people is a necessary addition to any traveler's bucket list.

 What You Should Do While There: Absolutely make sure you explore the city's natural wonders.
 The Blue Lagoon, a geothermal spa, has warm waters rich in minerals.
 For more spectacular sites, go whale watching, and you could possibly spot some dolphins or seals too.
 And, of course, the waterfront strolls and walkways are perfect for a relaxing morning or afternoon walk to gather your thoughts.

-Cost: Reykjavik is famously expensive, although it’s gotten a bit better since the 2008 currency crisis.
+Cost: Reykjavik is famously expensive, but worth it.
 Alcohol is especially pricey, but the experience, as always, is priceless.

 Ease Of Travel: Overall a good public transportation system.
 Renting a car wouldn't be a bad idea either.
 But of course if you're looking to keep costs low, public transportation is by far the best option.